RCMP Path of Reconciliation

 The RCMP is actively engaging in the continuous process of reconciliation, and working to strengthen trust and relationships.
 We are listening and taking positive actions.

-We recognize that the work of reconciliation is long-term.
-The RCMP commits to working with its Government of Canada partners to align federal actions as a response to Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
-We will also continue to work with these partners to advance specific policies, procedures, and processes that will further close policing gaps.
+We recognize that the actions necessary for reconciliation are long-term.
+The RCMP commits to working with its Government of Canada, provincial and territorial partners to align actions as a response to Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+We will also continue to engage in renewed dialogue with Indigenous communities, Elders, youth, advisory bodies and employees to advance policies, procedures, and processes.
+There is much work to be done and we are committed to transparency in modernizing the RCMP to advance reconciliation.

 Divisional Reconciliation Strategies